25 December 2025

 No tablets.

-• Zero obstruction
+• Zero obstruction of movement

 • Maximum safety and ergonomics